Collard Green Tacos

 - 2 avocados, diced into chunks

-- 1 lb. lean ground turkey (or use ground beef if you prefer)
+- 1 lb. lean ground turkey (see notes)

-- 1 can (4 oz.) diced green Anaheim chiles with juice
+- one 4 oz. can diced green Anaheim chiles

 - 1 T Kalyn’s Taco Seasoning or your favorite brand